BR1WA/briwa-hospital/readme.md

 # Briwa Hospital Management System

-Briwa Hospital is a basic hospital management system built to manage essential operations such as patient registration, staff handling, and appointment scheduling.
-The project uses Java and standard frontend technologies.
+Briwa Hospital is a web-based hospital management system built with Java, Spring Boot, Thymeleaf, and Bootstrap.
+It provides secure user authentication, role-based access control, and essential features for managing patient data.

-## Features
+Features

-* Patient Registration and Management
+🧑‍⚕️ Patient Management

-* Doctor and Staff Management
-* Appointment Scheduling
-* Basic UI with HTML interfaces
+Add, update, and delete patient records with attributes such as name, date of birth, illness indicator (boolean), and numeric score.

+🔍 Search and Browse

+All authenticated users can browse the paginated patient list and search by name.

+🔐 Authentication & Security

+Spring Security ensures protected access.
+Passwords are securely stored using BCrypt encryption.

+📅 Role-Based Access Control (RBAC)

+Two main roles: USER (read-only access) and ADMIN (full CRUD operations).
+Access is controlled via @PreAuthorize annotations.

+🔹 Web User Interface

+Built with Thymeleaf and Bootstrap for a responsive, user-friendly experience.
+Includes navbars, validated forms, tables, and confirmation prompts.

 ## Technologies Used